Shortcuts & Direct Execution

 - When LuCLI encounters an unrecognized command, it checks if the argument is an existing file

-- If the file exists and has a CFML extension (
+- If the file exists and has a supported direct-execution extension (

 .cfsfiles, anARGSarray is automatically set up with the filename and all arguments - Arguments are passed properly, including those with spaces when quoted